 It’s critical that you perform a financial analysis across various scenarios before you can effectively compare vendors on cost factors to develop and understand total cost of ownership.

-Tip 6: Focus on Improved Customer Experience (Hint: It’s Not All About ITSM)
+Tip 6: Focus on Improved Customer Experience

-Lastly, do not neglect the business perception of IT when you make your ITSM tool selection.
-One of the primary goals of your ITSM tool implementation should be to increase end user self-sufficiency and improve the IT-business relationship.
+Lastly, do not neglect the business perception of IT when you select your ITSM solution.
+One of the primary goals of your ITSM implementation should be to increase end user self-sufficiency and improve the IT-business relationship.
 IT organizations must therefore understand how their service management tool facilitates such improvements.
 For example, does your potential solution provide an IT self-service portal that is easy to customize and configure?
 Does the solution provide a means of gathering information and context about users, so that support analysts have relevant and timely information that can improve the end user experience?
 Does it provide comprehensive, out-of-the-box reporting that shows IT’s impact to both IT and business stakeholders?
 These things matter, as the IT service desk drives the perception of the entire IT organization.

 With this in mind, invest in a service management tool that allows your service desk staff to present a better face to the business, and you will see results!

-For a comparison of key IT service management vendors within the marketplace, view the 2016 Gartner Magic Quadrant for ITSSM Tools.
+For a comparison of key IT service and support management vendors within the marketplace, view the 2016 Gartner Magic Quadrant for ITSSM Tools.
 Tools reviewed in the Magic Quadrant include: Cherwell Software, HPE, EasyVista®, Axios® Systems, Heat Software™, IBM, CA Technologies®, LANDESK®, BMC Software® and ServiceNow®.